braydio/pyNance/README.md

-# pyNance-Lab
+# pyNance-Dash

-**pyNance-Lab** is a personal finance dashboard built using Python, leveraging the Plaid API to fetch and manage financial data, and integrating with Google Sheets and/or Excel for easy visualization and tracking.
+**pyNance-Dash** is a personal finance dashboard built using Python, leveraging the Plaid API to fetch and manage financial data, and integrating with Google Sheets and/or Excel for easy visualization and tracking.

 ## Project Overview

-The goal of pyNance-Lab is to provide a streamlined way to manage personal finances by:
+The goal of pyNance-Dash is to provide a streamlined way to manage personal finances by:
 - Using the **Plaid API** to connect with financial institutions and fetch data on **transactions**, **accounts**, and **balances**.
 - Processing the fetched data using Python.
 - Sending financial data to **Google Sheets and/or Excel** for visualization and analysis via the `gspread` library.